 Includes information on internal medicine, cardiology, genetics, pharmacy, diagnosis and management, basic sciences, and patient care, with video content included.
 Create/login to your free MyAccess personal account to access additional features.
 Includes access to John Murtagh's General Practice Collection.

 The Association for Computing Machinery is an international learned society for computing and is the world’s most comprehensive database of full-text articles and bibliographic literature covering computing and information technology.
-Includes video and audio files.
-Coverage: 1985 - Present.
+Includes video, audio files and ACM Open articles, published between 1951 - 2000 are now open and freely available.

 The ACS In Focus e-books help readers of all levels accelerate their fundamental understanding of emerging topics and techniques from across the sciences.
 In an instructional setting, these works bridge the gap between textbooks and literature.